 Talent puncturing the skin with the catheter.

-Talent guiding the needle using ultrasound.
-Videographer: Film the monitor.
 SCREEN (ultrasound): To be provided by authors.
 Talent guiding the needle using ultrasound.

 Use the Seldinger technique to replace the needle with a guidewire [1].
 To ease the insertion of the sheath, make a small skin incision adherent to the guidewire [2-TXT].